How to Manage Diabetes & Heart Disease Through Lifestyle Changes

 The great news, folks, is that research shows that people who maintain at least 5 of these factors at the ideal level can reduce the risk of diabetes by 70% and of heart attack, stroke, and heart failure leading to cardiovascular death by a gratifying 80%!
 Additionally, following these healthy lifestyle choices results in creating positive changes in prediabetes and T2D individuals as well.

-Consume a diet that is rich in fiber and has a low glycemic index.
+- Cholesterol - Consume a diet that is rich in fiber and has a low glycemic index.
 The glycemic index is a value used to measure how much a food item raises blood sugar.
 Items that have a low glycemic index are good for people with impending health issues.